 - Contemporary Sociological Theory

 - Brown, Michelle and Eamonn Carrabine (eds.).
-The Routledge International Handbook of Visual Criminology.
-Under contract.
+(2017) The Routledge International Handbook of Visual Criminology.
+London: Routledge.

 - Brown, Michelle.
 2009.
 The Culture of Punishment: Prison, Society, and Spectacle.
 New York: New York University Press.